 Step 3.
 Enter your iCloud’s details to access data from iCloud backup to your Samsung phone.

-It requires you input your iCloud email and password to login your iCloud storage.
-After that, you will be able to select which information stored in the iCloud you want to import to your Samsung.
+It requires you to input your iCloud email and password to log in to your iCloud storage.
+After that, you will be able to select which information is stored in the iCloud you want to import to your Samsung.
 Once you’re done, tap “Import” and wait for the process to finish.

 As we said, this process to transfer data from iPhone to Samsung Galaxy Note 9 is actually very simple, but it’ll take a bit more time than the regular USB Smart Switch option.